Mochimochi07/Readme/README.md

 I want to see it more of an organized front end thing because there are lots of repositories now.

-Note: I will be starting the competitive programming for real after 35 repositories and after that i will be posting my answers everyday.
-Its not easy finding sources so I might take a little while.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 My Techniques, Notebooks, Application architecture, and other IOT are not here but these will be posted on my website in the future.